Skip to content

 Posted on by Karen Cioffi

-At this point in time, with the internet an integral part of book marketing, EVERYONE knows that if you’re writing a book or have a book already done, you must have an author website.
+At this point in time, with the internet an integral part of book marketing, EVERYONE knows that if you’re writing a book or already have one written, you must have an author website.
 (If you fall into this category and don’t have a site up yet, get it started today.)

 SO WHAT ARE THE TOP TIPS FOR AN EFFECTIVE AUTHOR WEBSITE?